 Gemstones have been used in jewelry and decorative objects for thousands of years.
 The beauty of a gemstone is not determined only by its color or rarity.
 The way the stone is cut and the method used to hold it in jewelry both play a major role in how the gem looks and performs over time.
 These two elements are known as gemstone cuts and gemstone settings.

-A gemstone cut refers to the shape and arrangement of facets that are created when a stone is shaped and polished.
-These facets interact with light, affecting how much brilliance, sparkle, and fire the stone displays.
-Common gemstone cuts include round, oval, emerald, princess, cushion, and pear shapes.
+A gemstone cut refers to the shape and arrangement of facets created when a stone is shaped and polished.
+These facets control how light enters and reflects within the stone, influencing brilliance, sparkle, and fire.

-Together, gemstone cuts and settings are essential components of jewelry design.
-They determine not only appearance but also durability, protection, and the overall visual balance of a jewelry piece.
+Together, cuts and settings are essential in jewelry design.
+They determine appearance, durability, and the overall balance of a jewelry piece.

 Importance of Gemstone Cuts and Settings in Modern Jewelry

-For example, a prong setting allows maximum light exposure to the gemstone, while a bezel setting surrounds the stone with metal for additional protection.
-These choices affect both visual design and structural strength.
+For example, a prong setting allows more light exposure, while a bezel setting offers greater protection by surrounding the stone with metal.

 Common Gemstone Cuts and Their Characteristics

-Different gemstone cuts are designed to highlight specific visual qualities such as sparkle, clarity, or color.
+Different gemstone cuts are designed to highlight specific qualities such as sparkle, clarity, or color.

 | Gemstone Cut | Characteristics | Typical Use |